bdrelling/FetchRecipes/README.md

 ## Additional Information

 > _Is there anything else we should know?
 Feel free to share any insights or constraints you encountered._

+- I linted with [SwiftLint](https://github.com/realm/SwiftLint) throughout development and just prior to submission.
+I strongly believe that (properly configured) linting and formatting tools should be used from day one, doubly so for projects with more than a single contributor.